 - Advising faculty, staff, and students on human participants review

 For more information, visit the IRB community on MyCGU:

-Assistant Director, Office of Research and Sponsored Programs
+Director, Office of Research, Sponsored Programs & Grants

 Grants and Contracts Analyst

 Administrative Assistant, Office of Research, Sponsored Programs & Grants